oyvind-ege/tic-tac-toe-rust/README.md

 ### How I Structured Things

 #### **Using Traits for Flexibility**
 Traits is the Rust equivalent of interfaces.
-I have a couple in my code:
+I have a couple in my code, mainly for the learning experience:

-- `PlayerController` trait lets me handle human and AI players the same way
-- `InputController` trait makes it easy to add different input methods later
-- Kept human and AI logic separate but consistent
+- `PlayerController` trait is a layer of indirection between the GameState core structure(class) and agents that can interact with the game
+- `InputController` trait, which provides a layer of indirection which may later support mouse input and whatnot

-This might be overengineered, and I am not entirely convinced myself, but it made for fun learning.
+This might very well be overengineered, but I don't care!

 #### **Enums**
-I love enums.
+I love enums, because they ensure that thing is one of a set of things, at compile-time.
 Here are some of mine:

 ```rust
 #[derive(PartialEq, Eq, Clone, Copy, Debug)]